01-ai/langcrew/examples/components/guardrail/README.md

 ## What You'll See

-- ✅ **Normal Task** - Agent successfully processes safe content
+- ✅ **Normal Task** - Agent successfully processes safe content about renewable energy
-- ✅ **Sensitive Data Blocking** - Guardrail prevents processing of passwords/secrets
+- ✅ **Sensitive Data Blocking** - Input guardrail prevents processing when "password:" or "secret:" is detected in the task description
+- ✅ **Short Output Blocking** - Output guardrail blocks responses shorter than 3 characters

 ## Prerequisites